The pipeline or ductline is made up of components that include pipes/ducts and components (fittings).

 Insertion

-Creating a pipe in the work area is possible in two ways: with a free pipe starting point, or starting from a socket point.
+Creating a pipe is possible in two ways: with a free pipe starting point, or starting from a connector.

 The commands in the properties bar inform you about the current inclination, which can be modified with the given values or with the "modify inclination" button on the ribbon.